Connect with us

 The event was held at the National Geographic Store in London's Knightsbridge.
 Here guests were taken through the humble beginnings of the Virunga Lodge story to the present day, where Virunga is the leading eco-luxury lodge in Rwanda.

-Launch event attendees included representatives from the Rwandan High Commission; Travel Agents and Tour Operators; journalists; and a great turnout from members of the wider support network that has helped Volcanoes Safaris reach where we are today.
+Launch event attendees included representatives from the Rwandan High Commission, travel agents and tour operators, journalists, and a great turnout from members of the wider support network that has helped Volcanoes Safaris reach where we are today.
 Sophy Roberts, Michael Turek and Rashna Mody Clark, the team responsible for putting the book together, were also able to attend.

 The magnificent Virunga Lodge is perched high on the peak of a hill in the Rwandan foothills and has stunning views of the Virunga Volcanoes and the twin lakes Bulera and Ruhonda.
 The premier luxury destination for tracking the endangered mountain gorillas, Virunga Lodge has now been open for a landmark 10 years.

-The Into the Virungas photoessay tells this inspiring story.
+The Into the Virungas photo essay tells this inspiring story.

 All proceeds from the book will go towards towards the Virunga Lodge Community projects.